jlawyerorg/j-lawyer-org/CONTRIBUTING.md

 ## License

-This project is licensed under the AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the AGPLv3 License - see the [LICENSE](LICENSE) file for details.